jaskerv/Typescript-Gatsby-Starter/README.md

 14. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 15. **`README.md`**: A text file containing useful reference information about your project.

+16. **`tsconfig.json`**: The Typescript configuration, feel free to change this to your Typescript needs.

 ## 🎓 Learning Gatsby